Underrated WWE Stars Who Deserve Push in 2nd Half of 2018

 Part of that can be attributed to the duo's injury history.

-Shortly after being called up to the main roster, Wilder suffered a broken jaw that halted one push.
-A knee injury to Dawson after their return to the ring only added substance to the "injury prone" label they earned.
+Shortly after being called up to the main roster, Wilder suffered a broken jaw.
+A knee injury to Dawson after their return to the ring only added substance to the injury-prone label they earned.

-It will take time to prove they can get on a roll without having creative thrown into upheaval because of an injury but if that happens, the second-half of 2018 should coincide with a return to prominence for the team that, when healthy and at the top of their game, rivals any other tandem in the sport.
+It will take time to prove they can get on a roll without any injury-enforced upheaval, but if that happens, the second half of 2018 should coincide with a return to prominence for a team that, when healthy and at the top of its game, rivals any other tandem in the sport.

 Drew Gulak

-If Drew Gulak was three inches taller and 30 pounds heavier, he would be a prominent member of the main roster.
+If Drew Gulak were three inches taller and 30 pounds heavier, he would be a prominent member of the main roster.

 Already recognized for his incredible technical prowess, he has demonstrated character work in WWE as part of the 205 Live roster that fans likely did not know he had in him.

-The biggest problem facing him is the stigma that comes with being labeled a cruiserweight.
-He has the tools but the perception that he is a member of the afterthought Tuesday night brand does nothing to help his status.
+The biggest problem facing him despite his talent is the stigma that comes with being a cruiserweight.

-If for no other reason than the fact that he is in his athletic prime and there is no better time for him to accomplish big things in WWE than right now.
-Push him while he is in the midst of his best in-ring work, push him while he is still in tune with the character handed to him, and reap the rewards creatively.
+That should change during the second half of 2018, for no other reason than the fact that he is in his athletic prime and there is no better time for him to accomplish big things in WWE.
+Push him while he is in the midst of his best in-ring work and while he is still in tune with the character handed to him, and reap the rewards creatively.

 Ember Moon

-Ember Moon arrived on the Raw brand on the Raw after WrestleMania and since then, outside of a spirited performance in the Money in the Bank ladder match, she has become lost in the shuffle on the loaded red brand.
+Ember Moon arrived on the main roster on the Raw after WrestleMania, and since then, outside of a spirited performance in the Money in the Bank ladder match, she has become lost in the shuffle on the loaded red brand.

 The Shenom has presence, a cool nickname and the in-ring ability to be a major star for Vince McMahon's company and a significant contributor to the Women's Revolution, which has become such a major part of WWE.

-As the year moves into its second-half, management should reassess its use of Moon and push her to the forefront of the women's division.
-Her work in NXT, particularly, proved that she is not just another female competitor to pad an already overstocked roster.
+As the year moves into its second half, management should reassess its use of Moon and push her to the forefront of the women's division.
+Her work in NXT proved that she is not just another competitor to pad an already overstocked roster.

 She is a star waiting to break out.
-Shoving her to the background on Raw is not the way to maximize her value or get her over in a day and age when women's wrestling is as important and popular as it ever has been before.
+Shoving her to the background on Raw is not the way to maximize her value or get her over in a day and age when women's wrestling is more important and popular as it ever has been.

 Finn Balor